-Some of English’s smallest words are currently making the largest headlines on both sides of the Atlantic.
-While Radio 4 listeners are up in arms over the overuse of ‘so’ on UK live radio and America waits in anticipation for the book release of the proclaimed University of Sydney linguist, Nick Enfield, “How We Talk: The Inner Workings of Conservation”, Babbel takes a closer look at the little words that are captivating our attention.
+Some of English’s smallest words ruffle feathers on both sides of the Atlantic.
+Radio 4 listeners went up in arms over the overuse of filler word “so” on UK live radio and America eagerly awaited the release of “How We Talk: The Inner Workings of Conservation” by the proclaimed University of Sydney linguist, Nick Enfield.
+Keeping that in mind, let’s take a closer look at the little words that are captivating our attention.

 What are filler and interjection words?
-A filler is a noise we make to allow time to think between words and sentences, or to infer hesitation, uncertainty, or another emotion subtly and indirectly.
-In English, we typically use ‘errr’ or ‘umm’.
-An interjection is an explicit that gives a sentence heightened intonation.
+A filler is a noise we make to allow time to think between words and sentences.
+They can also convey hesitation, uncertainty, or another emotion subtly and indirectly.
+In English, we often use “errr” or “umm.”
+An interjection is a word that gives a sentence heightened intonation.
 For example, “Holy cow!” or “Wow!” in English indicate surprise.

 Fillers and interjections give speech authenticity and a colloquial touch.
-In fact, during script recordings for our lessons at Babbel, our native speakers have often deviated from the original text because they want to avoid dialogues that sound ‘stiff, unnatural and lacking in fluidity’ without interjections or fillers.
+In fact, during script recordings for our lessons at Babbel, our native speakers have often deviated from the original text because they want to avoid dialogues that sound “stiff, unnatural and lacking in fluidity” without interjections or fillers.